Mike-Dax/gatsby-remark-videos/README.md

 `npm install --save gatsby-remark-videos`

+This package is dependent on gatsby-plugin-ffmpeg which has the requirement of ffmpeg installed.
+Please follow the instructions at https://github.com/Mike-Dax/gatsby-plugin-ffmpeg to install the required dependencies.

 ## Usage

 The order of the pipelines will influence the final order in the `<video />`